tylernguyen/x1c6-hackintosh/README.md

 `Lastly, if my work here helped you.
 Please consider donating, it would mean a lot to me.`

+**`In short, x1c6-hackintosh is very stable and is currently my daily driver.
+I fully recommend this project to anyone looking for a MacBook alternative.`**

 > ## Update

 ##### Recent | [Changelog Archive](https://github.com/tylernguyen/x1c6-hackintosh/docs/CHANGELOG.md)

-> ### 2020-4-1
+> ### 2020-4-6

 #### Added

-- ALCPlugFix to automatically change output to headphones after being plugged in, and to change it back to speakers after being unplugged.
-- ALCPlugFix to fix the rare condition that audio is messed up after waking from sleep.
+- SSDT-EXT1-FixShutdown to fix the rare issue that sometimes a shutdown would result in a restart instead.
+- SSDT-HPET to patch out legacy IRQ conflicts.

 #### Changed

-- More documentation about recommended macOS settings.
+- Better notes and documentation with `config.plist`
+- Modularized each needed OpenCore config patches.

 > ## SUMMARY: